 Then once a year after that

 The doctor may also recommend other tests, including x-rays, CT scans, ultrasounds, or MRI scans.
-If a woman has no symptoms, then there is little evidence to support using certain imaging tests in follow-up care.
+If a person has no symptoms, then there is little evidence to support using certain imaging tests in follow-up care.

 Learn more about the importance of follow-up care.